There is a tide in the affairs of men...

 Brutus concludes his exchange with Cassius, remarking,

 There's a lot to be said for reflecting deeply on the wisdom Brutus' comments may portend.
-Do the directional arrows implied seem like a 'fit' for your belief about the state of things in today's world, financially and politically?
-To your expectations, goals and resources?
+Do the directional arrows imply seem like a 'fit' for your belief about the state of things in today's world, financially and politically?
+To your expectations, goals, and resources?
 To your views on the metals' supply-demand metrics?